anthbapt/multixrank/doc/_build/html/_sources/content/reference.rst.txt

 Example class
 --------------------------------

-There is also this class to generate a working example.
+There is a class to generate a working example.

 .. automodule:: multixrank.Example
     :members: write